raw-labs/raw-salesforce-case-api/README.md

    - Click the **"Get Started"** button to deploy the template.
    - If you don’t have a RAW account, you’ll be prompted to create one for free.
 Deployment and account setup are seamless—just one click away!

+2. **Create an API Key:**
+    - Since the endpoints are private and expose sensitive Salesforce data, you need to create an API key with the appropriate scope to access them.
+See Authentication and Security for detailed instructions.

-2. **Explore the API:**
+3. **Explore the API:**
    - Access your API immediately inside the RAW application.
-   - View endpoint details and invoke them directly to see how they function.
+   - View endpoint details and invoke them directly to see how they function, using your API key for authentication.

-3. **Customize as Needed:**
+4. **Customize as Needed:**
    - Modify the API to suit your requirements.
    - Once you’re satisfied, re-publish the changes to make your API available instantly.